fonstok/jfLightBoxLoad/README.md

 ## Script Set Up
-Just follow these steps to enable the magnify effect:
+Just follow these steps to enable:

 1. Include jQuery on your page.